Freeseer/freeseer/source/contribute/basics.rst

 Freeseer is hosted on `GitHub <http://github.com>`_, which uses `Git
 <http://git-scm.com/>`_.
 You'll generally encounter both while contributing.

-Git allows groups of people to work on the same documents (often code) at the same time, and without stepping on each other's toes.
-It's a distributed version control system.
+Git allows many people to work on the same documents (e.g. source code) at the same time, without stepping on each other's toes.
+It's a *distributed version control system*.
 Git can be complicated for beginners or for people who have previously used a version control system that's different by design (e.g. Subversion).

 No worries, there are tons of online resources.
 If you can't find what you're looking for, please ask us!

+Before we begin, keep in mind that there is no *correct* way of using git.
+With git, you can often achieve the same results via different ways.
+How you use git is often determined by the guidelines of the project you're contributing to.
+The examples on this page are how we recommend you use git when contributing to Freeseer.

 .. seealso::